longhibeck/car-charging-reservation-system/docs/system-behavior.md

 Employee

+### Secondary Actors

+- Auth API
+- System Clock

 ### Goal

-The Employee successfully views details of their reservations.
+The Employee successfully views detailed information about a specific reservation.

 ### Preconditions

 - The Employee is authenticated through the Auth API.
-- The Employee has at least one reservation (past or future).
+- The Employee has selected a specific reservation.

 ### Main Success Scenario

-1. The Employee requests to view their reservations.
-2. The system displays a list of all reservations (past and future).
-3. The Employee selects a specific reservation.
+1. The system retrieves the selected reservation details.
+2. The system uses System Clock to calculate relative time information.
-4. The system displays detailed information about the selected reservation.
+3. The system displays detailed information about the selected reservation.

 ### Extensions (Alternative Flows)

-- 2a.
-No reservations found:
+- 1a.
+Reservation not found:
-  - The system notifies the user that no reservations exist.
+  - The system notifies the user that the reservation does not exist.

 ### Postconditions

-- The reservation details are displayed to the Employee.
+- The detailed reservation information is displayed to the Employee.

 ## Use Case Narrative: Register Car